tmkhmbt/foraging_turtle_analysis_with_SNPs/read_quality_filtering.md

 # Quality filtering of raw reads

 Low-quality reads were filtered from the samples using [Trimmomatic](https://github.com/usadellab/Trimmomatic).
-The fastq_file_list.txt contains sample file names on each line.
-The file names include more than just the sample names, so that only the necessary parts can be output.
+The fastq_file_list.txt contains the filename of the sample on each line.
+The filenames contain more than just the sample names, so that only the necessary parts can be output.

 Files used in the script　below.
 - [MIGadapter.fasta](https://github.com/tmkhmbt/foraging_turtle_group_assignment/blob/main/files/MIGadapter.fasta)